Clipping Area

 - Large datasets need patience - Wait for processing to complete

-For very large clipping operations, monitor the Worker status.
-Processing may take several minutes depending on the amount of data.
+For very large clipping operations, processing may take several minutes depending on the amount of data.

 Clearing the Clipping Area